artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** descriptionIdentifier

-**Rule** "Record a unique description identifier in accordance with local and/or national conventions.
+**RAD Rule** "Record a unique description identifier in accordance with local and/or national conventions.
 If the description is to be used internationally, record the code of the country in which the description was created in accordance with the latest version of ISO 3166- Codes for the